 13. And again, “As for me, I will trust in Him!”[9]
 And again, “Behold, I and the children whom God has given me.”

-14. Inasmuch, then, as the children are partakers of flesh and blood, he likewise partook of these, so that by means of death, he might destroy the one who held the power of death, that is, the Accuser,
+14. Inasmuch, then, as the children are partakers of flesh and blood, he likewise partook of the same, so that by means of death, he might destroy the one who held the power of death, that is, the Accuser,

-15.and set free those who through fear of death were subject to bondage their whole lives.
+15.and set them free who through fear of death were subject to bondage their whole lives.

 16. (For he certainly did not take on himself the form of angels, but took that of the seed of Abraham.)